LeeKaiser/Action_Game_Maker/README.md

   - This allows game mechanics that operate based on player events to be able to reference this player event manager.

 - AI players
   - Primarily for making players who are not controlled by a client.
-Should also be applicable for making other AI controlled entity such as
+Should also be applicable for making other AI controlled entity such as spawnables or npc monsters

 ## Match Focused Features
 - Multiplayer